 Following graduation and surface warfare training in Newport, RI, I reported to the USS Luce (DDG-38), where I completed division officer tours in engineering and weapons systems.
 In 1990, while still on active duty, I took and passed the Foreign Service written and oral exams, and joined the Foreign Service in May, 1992.
 Later, while assigned to Embassy London, I completed an M.A. at the School of Oriental and African Studies (University of London).
 I met Filomena Pinto Pereira in London and we got married and lived happily ever after.

 My last foreign service assignment, capping a 20-year foreign service career, was as Deputy Assistant Secretary of State in the Near East Affairs bureau (2011-2012).
-I am a MIT Seminar XXI fellow and a member of the Warlord Loop.
+I am a MIT Seminar XXI fellow and a former member of the Warlord Loop.
 I served overseas in Guinea-Bissau, London, Angola, Ghana, Egypt, Iraq, and Syria and retired from federal service in 2013.